 You should also shock your pool after a significant water level change or if there’s excrement in your pool.

-Shocking your pool at start-up after the chemistry is balanced helps oxidize particles, remove contaminants, and clear up cloudy water.
+Shocking your pool at start-up after the chemistry is balanced helps oxidize particles, remove contaminants, and clear up cloudy pool water.
 At the end of the season, use pool shock to disinfect the water and prepare for the winter ahead.

 When To Shock A Pool